 Office: River Campus Seminary 254

-Kevin Hampton serves as Professor of Music and Chair of the Department of Music in the Holland School of Visual and Performing Arts at Southeast Missouri State University.
+Kevin Hampton serves as Professor of Music and Chair of the Department of Music in the Holland College of Arts and Media at Southeast Missouri State University.
 Previously, he served as Professor of Music at Armstrong Atlantic State University in Savannah, Georgia, where he taught studio piano, piano literature, piano pedagogy, and group keyboard classes, as well as courses in the music theory sequence.
 He holds the Bachelor of Science degree from William Jewell College, the Master of Music degree from Drake University, and the Doctor of Musical Arts degree from the University of Maryland at College Park.
 Mr. Hampton was also a scholar of the Rotary Foundation International, and studied piano and harpsichord at the Conservatoire National in Toulouse, France.

 His recent appearances have included duo piano performances of the Bach double keyboard concerto in C minor with the Valdosta Symphony, Valdosta, Georgia, a lecture-recital for the state conference of the Georgia Music Teachers Association at Columbus State University, Columbus, Georgia, and a master class for the Georgia Music Educators Association State Conference.